genesiscommunitysuccess/docs/docs/03_server/07_consolidator/03_advanced.md

 }
 ```

-`withAggregation` also supports two other return values:
+`withAggregation` does not have to end with an `asUpdate()` call.
+Two other return values are also available:

 - `Noop` causes the function to ignore the input for this particular field, and there is no change written to the database.
 For example, this is used during an iterative comparison to find a maximum value.
 The function compares the next value with the previous; if it is not higher, then return `Noop`.
 - `IndexScan` causes the function to re-evaluate every database value for that key.
 For example, if the record with the maximum value has been deleted from the database, go to the database and find the new maximum value.